 - CV or resume

-- English Language test scores (TOEFL or IELTS, international students only.)
+- English Language test scores - TOEFL, IELTS, or Duolingo (international students only.)

 The Graduate Record Examination (GRE) general and subject scores are NOT required to apply to the program.
 Note that the University's Graduate School application system still includes a spot for GRE scores; however, you are not required to enter them.
 Our application review committee will NOT view these scores, even if you do submit them.